merative/acd-containers/src/pages/installing/installing.md

 slug: installing
 toc: true
 ---
+_Note: All Annotator for Clinical Data (ACD) Container Edition consumers will need to migrate their ACD instances from IBM Watson ACD to Merative ACD by December 31, 2022._

-_Note: Refer here for installation instructions for [IBM Watson Annotator for Clinical Data Container Edition](/installing/installing-ibm/)._
+_ Refer here for installation instructions for [IBM Watson Annotator for Clinical Data Container Edition](/installing/installing-ibm/)._

 To install Annotator for Clinical Data Container Edition, you may use either the OpenShift Container Platform web console or the `oc` command line utility.